-Mississippi Medicaid and private payers are required to provide coverage for live video consultations.
+Mississippi Medicaid and private payers are required to provide coverage for telemedicine services to the same extent that the services would be covered if they were provided through in-person consultation.

-Telehealth services allowed when delivered by an enrolled Medicaid provider acting within their scope of practice and license and in accordance with state and federal guidelines, including authorization of prescription medication at both the originating and distant site.
+Telehealth services must be delivered by an enrolled Medicaid provider acting within their scope-of-practice and license and in accordance with state and federal guidelines, including but not limited to, authorization of prescription medications at both the originating and distant site.